 Action you may take

 Always exercise caution in relation to unexpected or unusual communications, particularly where they exhibit any of the above features.
+If in doubt, please contact us on the telephone number stated on our website to confirm the validity of the invoice and not the telephone number stated on the invoice itself.

 We recommend that you report fraudulent correspondence to your email or telephone provider and do not respond to it.